1 Peter Bible Study Notes, Week 10

 In this passage, Peter speaks directly to the Christian wives and dissuades them from focusing on their outward appearance.
 In the Old Testament it seems that a woman’s worth was largely determined by how she looked and appealed to men.
 A beautiful woman was worth more than a plain woman.
 In the New Testament, a woman’s appearance does not seem to be nearly as important.
 [More on this here.]

 One of the reasons Peter (and Paul) dissuaded women from focusing on their looks was because a woman’s hairstyle, jewelry and clothes, reflected her social status and wealth, and distinctions of status and wealth were undesirable in early church communities where equality was encouraged and favouritism discouraged.
 [More on this here.]
 Instead of being concerned with their appearance, Peter wanted the Christian women to focus on their character.
-He wanted them to live virtuous lives and have a beautiful character.
-And he wanted them to be submissive to their own husbands.

 The instruction for wifely submission in 1 Peter 3:1 picks up again on the theme of submission that Peter began earlier in his letter.
 Peter had first told all Christians to submit to governing authorities using an imperative verb (1 Pet 2:13).
 Then he used a participle of submission in his instruction to the household servants to be submissive to their masters (1 Pet 2:18).
 Then he used the participle again in his instruction to wives to be submissive to their husbands (1 Peter 3:1).
 Being submissive – which includes being humble, deferential, cooperative, loyal and respectful – is a characteristic of Christ-like living.